 The USITC has only one program for budget purposes.
-The FY 2014 appropriated funding for the program is \$83 million in appropriations.
+The FY 2015 appropriated funding for the program is \$84.5 million in appropriations.
 All of the agency's transactions are for employee payroll and benefits, intra-governmental and non-Federal transactions.

 The USITC does not maintain its own financial management system, but uses a shared service provider (Interior Business Center/Department of Interior (IBC/DOI)) to process all accounting transactions to include payroll and benefits.
 The IBC is subject to external audit in accordance with the Standards for Attestation Engagements (SSAE) 16.
 The Office of the CFO (OCFO) examines the SSAE 16 audit results annually to determine if the shared service provider's internal controls are operating effectively to preclude destruction of records, fraud, waste, and abuse.
+In addition, the USITC evaluates the internal controls required to supplement the shared service provider's controls as outlined in the SSAE 16.

-As a result, payroll and benefits are deemed not susceptible to significant risk.
-Review for overpayment and/or underpayment to Federal employees is conducted periodically.
-Intra-governmental transactions and accounts payables are reviewed as part of the agency's internal control program under OMB Circular A-123, Appendix A, Internal Control over Financial Reporting.
+Intra-governmental transactions, accounts payables, and payments to agency employees are reviewed as part of the agency's internal control program under OMB Circular A-123, Appendix A, Internal Control over Financial Reporting and Appendix C, Requirements for Effective Estimation and Remediation of Improper Payments.

-For FY 2014 the USITC non-Federal payment is \$14.2 million (disbursements plus accounts payable) and payroll is \$55.8 million for a combined total of \$70.0 million.
+For FY 2015 the USITC non-Federal payment is \$12.3 million (disbursements plus accounts payable) and payroll is \$58.6 million for a combined total of \$70.9 million.
 IPERA defines "significant" as either (1) improper payments that exceed both \$10 million and 1.5% of program disbursements; or (2) improper payments in excess of \$100 million.
-Significant improper payments in the USITC's program need to exceed both \$1,050,000 (1.5% improper payment rate) and \$10 million of all non-Federal payments and payments to Federal employees.
-It is highly unlikely that the USITC is susceptible to significant improper payments.
+Significant improper payments in the USITC's program need to exceed both \$1,063,470 (1.5% improper payment rate) and \$10 million of all non-Federal payments and payments to Federal employees.
+The USITC's total improper payments for FY 2015 are \$900; therefore, the agency is not susceptible to significant improper payments.